Does searching affect my credit score?

 Common Types of Unclaimed Assets

-The table below shows how unclaimed assets are commonly generated and reported to states:
+The table below shows the most common sources of unclaimed property reported to states:

-These records may exist in multiple states, depending on your history.
+These records may exist in multiple states, depending on your financial and residential history.

 Why States Hold These Assets